Taywee/imagemusic/README.md

 * 7: 127 semitones; 10.58 octave (10 octaves, 7 semitones)
 * 8: 255 semitones; 21.25 octaves (21 octaves, 3 semitones)

+Alternately, it might be a good idea to make it a signed representation and calculate all notes relative to the previous one, with the "base frequency" just being the starting frequency.
+This would half the jump distance (so a 5-bit representation would only be able to jump up 15 semitones and down 16).

 ## Tone length

 Assuming a base of 16th notes.
 Finest subdivision is 16th notes here.
 Triplets